Calebh101/dexcom/dart/README.md

 - Glucose values
 - Events

-The one downside to the Web API: it has a data delay of one to three hours, which is not preferable for 99% of apps.
+The main downside to the Web API, along with other things: **it has a data delay of one to three hours, which is not preferable for 99% of apps**.

 This package documents and supports the Dexcom Share API, not the Web API.